Tea-towel hand-stitched collage, made from discarded newspapers and books, and my nana’s old thread.

 His crown was taken from his mother’s coronation portrait by Cecil Beaton, 1953 (same bin-book as Boy 1’s left arm).

-The collection tin was also his mother’s.
-She held it when she was a princess, outside Worthing Town Hall in 1951, a year after the photo of Charles was taken.
-Photographer uncredited.
+The collection tin was held outside Worthing Town Hall in 1951, a year after the photo of Charles was taken, during a royal visit.
+The tin shaker and photographer uncredited.
 His shoulder jewellery was taken from the same portrait as Boy 1’s hat.

 He is standing on the Whitechapel Fatberg.
 Cut from the London Evening Standard, 14.9.17.
 Thank you to Sam Fishwick for telling me the photographer is Mark Writtle and the red-gloved hand belongs to Ronnie Floodwater.